 Transportation

 From Managua, it’s about a 2.5-hour drive to Hacienda Iguana (home to Playa Colorado and Panga Drops) and the Popoyo area.
-If you fly into Liberia, expect a 4-hour journey, including the border crossing into Nicaragua.
+If you fly into Liberia, expect a four-hour journey, including the border crossing into Nicaragua.

 Private Transfers